Permafrost/Tundra/README.md

   * Inputs:
     * `$encoding` is an optional character set to use when $content is returned as an input stream or byte array.
-Defaults to the Java virtual machine [default charset].
+Defaults to [UTF-8].
     * `$mode` is an optional choice of 'stream', 'bytes', or 'string', and determines the type of content object returned.
   * Outputs: